+9.1.2 SRAM

-The9.1.2 SRAMPSD4000The SRAM is enabled when RS0-the SRAM chip select output from the DPLD-is high.
-RS0 can contain up to three product terms, allowing flexible memory mapping.Functional BlocksThe SRAM can be backed up using an external battery.
+The SRAM is enabled when RS0-the SRAM chip select output from the DPLD-is high.
+RS0 can contain up to three product terms, allowing flexible memory mapping.

+The SRAM can be backed up using an external battery.
 The external battery should be connected to the Vstby pin (PE6).
-If you have an external battery connected to the DSD4000 the contents of the SRAM will be retained in the event of a power lace.
-The
+If you have an external battery connected to the PSD835G2, the contents of the SRAM will be retained in the event of a power loss.

-PSD4000, the contents of the SRAM will be retained in the event of a power loss.
 The contents of the SRAM will be retained so long as the battery voltage remains at 2V or greater.
 If the supply voltage falls below the battery voltage, an internal power switchover to the battery occurs.